protwis/gpcrdb_data/docs/ligands.rst

 Ligand coverage
 ---------------

-The ligand coverage page is designed to showcase the ligand data present in GPCRdb through a fast visualization trees able to convey the message in a timely fashion.
-In this page,you will find:
+The ligand coverage page is designed to showcase the ligand data present in GPCRdb through a fast visualization tree able to convey the message in a timely fashion.
+In this page you will find:

 1. A table at the top, listing the number of unique ligands per receptor class, divided by each class (family).
     Moreover, the table lists also the average number of ligands per GPCR in each class and the total count.